-Working abroad sounds like an adventure to many people.
-However, job search in Germany requires more than just the obvious German CV writing and translation, it requires thorough preparation.
+Work abroad sounds like an adventure to many people.
+However, job search in Germany requires more than just the obvious Germany CV with Germany cover letter writing and translation, it requires thorough preparation.
 You will face problems that probably did not even come to your mind when you decided to find overseas careers.

-Do not take too lightly the influence a job in Germany can have on the effect of your adventure!
+Do not take too lightly the influence work in Germany can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

-Most visits to Germany are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.
-The Germany authorities have carried out a number of arrests as a result of investigations into terrorist networks.
+Most visits to Germany are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travellers like restaurants, hotels, clubs and shopping areas.
+In recent years, the German authorities have carried out a number of investigations and operations against terrorist networks.

 Time: GMT + 1 (GMT + 2 from last Sunday in March to last Sunday in October).